Xbox Series X stock tracker: where to buy Xbox Series X in US, UK, and AUS

-As we plough on through the Xbox Series X and PS5 dry spell, things are looking up with both consoles getting a January restock last week.
-There's more Xbox Series X and Xbox Series S stock on the way in the US, UK, and Australia.
+The Xbox Series X and PS5 dry spell continues, although we've been lucky enough this month to get a shower of consoles at intervals as Sony and Microsoft gear up to get more hardware with retailers.
+We've seen Xbox Series X and Xbox Series S stock release at retailers in the US, UK, and Australia, giving gamers the chance to pick up the newest gen consoles.

-T3 has been tracking the latest info on where to buy Xbox Series X and, after UK retailers rolled out a wave of consoles this month, other regions followed last week.
+T3 has been tracking the latest info on where to buy Xbox Series X and, after UK retailers rolled out a wave of consoles this month, with other regions following shortly after.

 Xbox boss Phil Spencer warned gamers that the Xbox Series X "is in short supply" but said that Microsoft is working on manufacturing more, and it looks like that effort is paying off, with more Xbox Series X and Xbox Series S stock trickling into retailers.